 In-Depth Platform Overview

-This document provides an in-depth overview of the Iguazio Data Science Platform ("the platform") and how to use it to implement a full data science workflow.
+This document provides an in-depth overview of the MLOps Platform ("the platform") and how to use it to implement a full data science workflow.

 The platform uses Kubernetes (k8s) as the baseline cluster manager, and deploys various application microservices on top of Kubernetes to address different data science tasks.
 Most of the provided services support scaling out and GPU acceleration and have a secure and low-latency access to the platform's shared data store and file system, enabling high performance and scalability with maximum resource efficiency.